-The load delimiter can be a single character (such as ") or a four-byte string representing a hexadecimal value (such as "0xff").
+The load delimiter can be a single character (such as ") or a four-byte string representing a hexadecimal value (such as "0x3b").
 Examples of valid commands are:

-'''

-db2audit extract delasc

-db2audit extract delasc delimiter !

-db2audit extract delasc delimiter 0xff
+db2audit extract delasc db2audit extract delasc delimiter ! db2audit extract delasc delimiter 0x3b db2 load from context.del of del modified by chardel0x3b replace into ...

-'''

 If you have used anything other than the default load delimiter as the delimiter when extracting, you should use the MODIFIED BY option on the LOAD command.
-A partial example of the LOAD command with "0xff" used as the delimiter follows:
+A partial example of the LOAD command with "0x3b" used as the delimiter follows: